-Before you reserve a name for your company, you need to check that it isn't identical or almost identical to another company's name, and doesn't breach any laws.
-If we reject your proposed name, you need to reserve another name and pay the fee again.
+Before you reserve a name on the Companies Register, you must check that it isn't the same or similar to another company's name, and doesn't breach any laws.
+If we reject your proposed name, you need to choose another and pay the fee again.

 - 'Limited', 'Tapui' or 'Unlimited' at the end of a name

 - the letter 's' added to the end of a word to make it plural.

 It's difficult to define when a name is 'almost identical', but when you reserve a name, we consider the entire name and the order of the words.